- 1 Is Audacity really free? Why?

 If Audacity is running in an unfamiliar language, please see this page in the Manual.

-Will there be a version of Audacity for iPod, iPad or other smartphones or tablet computers?
+Will there be a version of Audacity for iPhone/iPod, iPad or other smartphones or tablet computers?

 Current versions of Audacity work internally with uncompressed audio to permit high quality editing with a wide range of effects.
 This requires more processing power and disk space than is available on most mobile devices.
 Also the wxWidgets interface library we use only has limited support for mobile operating systems and small screen resolutions.